itsjoshuagraves/digitalgarden/content/tinkering/ipods.md

 ---
-title: iPod Restorations [Series]
+title: iPod Restoration
 tags: [Tinkering]
+type: docs
 date: 2023-08-01
 image: /ipod-00.webp
 bookToc: false
-summary: "I restore old tech, and have a huge love of iPods."
+summary: "I restore old tech, and have a huge love of iPods.
+Here are a few I've updated."
 ---

 I wanted to restore older iPods because I love their focus and simplicity.
 It had everything I needed, plus Solitaire.
 I rebuilt old iPod minis, giving them new paint jobs that never existed in the wild.